 French Butter Cookies as a Pastry Base

-Palets Bretons also serve as a cookie base for many cakes in French pâtisseries or pastries.
+Palets Bretons are also a popular French butter cookie base for many cakes or pastries in Parisian pâtisseries.
 So this recipe is handy to have.
 Use as a base for many elegant desserts, such as:

 - Pipe out some vanilla or pistachio pastry cream or Chantilly cream.